mcouplet/LMECA2300-seminar/doc/tutorial.md

 ### A window has its own time

 Before drawing things into a window, we have to understand that the window object is actually much more than a window.
 Indeed, when you will draw primitive shapes with `bov_points_draw()`, `bov_text_draw()`... you will in fact draw to a texture in the memory of your computer which is called a framebuffer.
+More specifically, the framebuffer that is shown on your screen is the front buffer and the framebuffer that you are drawing to is called the back buffer.
 Once you've filled the framebuffer with what you want to draw, you can show it in the window using:
 ```C
 void bov_window_update(bov_window_t* window)
 ```
 That function actually does a lot of things:

- - it swaps the framebuffer with the screen buffer.
+ - it swaps the back buffer (the texture with your drawings) with the front buffer.
  - it waits for a screen refresh if you have VSYNC.
 A refresh is the moment when the screen buffer is actually shown on your screen.
 It depends on the refreshing rate (framerate) of your screen (usually